Travel Guide Customize Your Trip

 8. Gratitudes for trekking staff.

-9. Any others expenses which are not mentioned in the Price Includes section.
+9. Any other expenses which are not mentioned in the Price Include section.

-Everest Panorama Trek, also known as Everest View Trek, is a suitable package for people who want majestic views of Mt.
+Everest Panorama Trek, also known as Everest View Trek, is suitable for people who want majestic views of Mt.
 Everest with a short hike in the Everest Region.
-This trek only takes 5 days of your time and is worth the while.
+This trek only takes five days of your time and is worth the while.

 Moreover, the trek will take you to the Everest View Hotel, right above Namche Bazaar.
-The walk begins with a picturesque flight to Lukla, followed by a hike through traditional Sherpa villages, including Namche Bazaar, the region’s major town.
+The walk begins with a picturesque flight to Lukla and a hike through traditional Sherpa villages, including Namche Bazaar, the region’s central town.
 Here, you can buy souvenirs to take back home from the local and delightful market.

-Trekkers travel from Namche to the Everest View accommodation, a premium accommodation at an elevation of 3,880 meters.
+Trekkers travel from Namche to the Everest View accommodation, a premium accommodation at 3,880 meters.
 Mt.
 Everest, Mt.
 Lhotse, and Mt.
 Ama Dablam are among the peaks visible from the hotel.

 Here’s how the itinerary goes for your trek to the Everest View Hotel: